 Every now and again we are asked if you can see open rates for e-Newsletters.
-The open rate is a number meant to show the percentage of e-Newsletters that are opened by recipients.
+The open rate is a number meant to show the number of e-Newsletters that are opened by recipients.
 Unfortunately, it is now generally accepted that open rates are so inaccurate that they do not provide a useful metric.

-So, we believe that open rates from applications such as Mailchimp are inaccurate.
 But the good news is that it doesn’t really matter.
 Although the open rate might seem like a useful number to include in a management report, the reality is that even a 100% open rate does you no good if no one clicks through to your content or call-to-action.

 A better number to focus upon is how many people click on content within your e-Newsletter to read more.
 That's one reason why it's recommended to display a headline, image and only a snippet of text for each article, and let people click to see more about whatever interests them.
 Their click takes them from the email to the full article or content on your website.

 The number of clicks caused by people following a link from your e-Newsletter to your website will be identifiable as a spike of website traffic that appears in your Google Analytics after you send your e-Newsletter.
 Google Analytics is more accurate and more informative than an open rate for your e-Newsletter.
 It gives you far richer data.
 Google Analytics can show you exactly which articles received the most traffic and provides a lot more information about your subscribers and their interests.

 For instructions on how to activate Google Analytics for your website, see this support article.

 Now Apple iOS 15 has put the last nail in the coffin for open rates and click-tracking

 In June 2021 Apple announced that iOS 15 includes 'Mail Privacy Protection' that stops senders from using invisible pixels to collect information about the user.
 The new feature lets Apple users prevent senders from knowing if they open an email, and masks their IP address so it can’t be linked to other online activity or used to determine their location.